TamaTamaGoGo/MCRPi/en/README.md

 You should open your port.

+I pretty offer to use miniupnpc.

+You could easily install it with following this command.

+    sudo apt-get install miniupnpc

-I offer to use Firewall ufw.
+(I offer to use Firewall ufw.

 Minecraft Server requid 25565 server, so type

     sudo ufw enable 25565
     sudo ufw enable

+)

 I offer to initalize with commanding